Skip to main content

 Payments are modelled deeply, not as a single “charge” call.

 • Rails are first-class.
-Card, bank transfer, USSD, virtual account, and direct-debit mandate are modelled as distinct rails — and the recovery engine relays across them when one fails, in a merchant-configurable order.
+Card, bank transfer, USSD, virtual account, direct-debit mandate, and wallet are modelled as distinct rails, and recovery relays across them when one fails, in a merchant-configurable order.

 • Tokens belong to the customer.
-A saved card tokenises to a phone-keyed identity, reusable across every merchant — the integration is deep enough to power a cross-merchant wallet.
+A saved card tokenises to an email-keyed global account, reusable across every merchant, deep enough to power a cross-merchant wallet.

 Start with the thesis, or jump straight to the recovery engine where the heaviest-weighted execution lives.